AIM1rage/TableSimulator/README.md

-Table Simulator - Determinant Game, 9 Game
+Table Simulator - Pyatnashki
 ------------------------------------------------------------------

 ABOUT

-Improve your logical and counting skills by this games!

-Try to win your opponent in Determinant Game.

-If you are alone you can play 9 Game.
+This game is made for Soviet children!

+Decide at your own risk if you are from the capitalist world!